MichaelLeeman/Job_Web_Scraper/README.md

 # Job_Web_Scraper
-A simple Python web-scraper and Excel program that extracts data from job websites and presents the data in an Excel worksheet.
+This project is a Python web-scraper and Excel program that extracts data from job websites and presents the data in an Excel worksheet.

 ![](/images/worksheet_screenshot.png)
 ## Table Of Contents